AguaClara/Textbook/Sedimentation/Sed_Examples.rst

 **Answer:** The maximum velocity of the sedimentation tank diffusers is 0.4429 meters / second.
 The minimum width of the sedimentation tank diffusers is 2.409 millimeter.

-2. Calculate the minimum inner width of the diffuser.
+**2. Calculate the minimum inner width** of the diffuser.
 Assume that the diffuser slot is continuous over the entire length of the sedimentation tank to get an initial estimate (it isn't actually continuous because it is made from many flattened diffuser pipes).

 Diffusers are made by deforming PVC pipe.
 Softened PVC pipe is forced onto a mold that shapes it into the rectangular shape of the diffuser. (link to sedimentation chapter)